-The Niagara Frontier Section has nominated and sponsored five sites — three dedicated and two approved and awaiting dedication ceremonies.
+The Niagara Frontier Section has nominated and sponsored six sites — three dedicated and three approved and awaiting dedication ceremonies.

 Avro Canada — Malton Site